Contact our office via phone, fax, or email.

 Step 6: Sit Back and Relax

-Once you have made the decision to have “A Better Roofing” do your project, simply contact our office.
-From there we will set up an appointment for your representative to come back out and meet with you again.
+Once you have decided to have “A Better Roofing” do your project, contact our office.
+From there, we will set up an appointment for your representative to come back out and meet with you again.
 The representative will bring out sample boards of the various products and any pertinent paperwork.

 Approximately two days before the crew is to start the project, the roofing materials will be delivered.
 You will be informed of this day ahead of time as well as if it’s an “a.m. delivery” (8 a.m. to noon) or “p.m. delivery” (noon to 5 p.m.)